julhardt/Hardt_DS_Exploring_ML_for_VetEpi_Predict_LungDiseases/README.md

 The project has been implemented in Python as a .py program script, using Visual Studio Code as development environment.

 ## Requirements
-An enviroment with Python 3.9.13 is required.
+An environment with Python 3.9.13 is required.
 No tests have been done with different Python versions.
 ## Installation
 It is recommended to use a virtual environment for setup.